MrBrezina/mrbrezina.com/README.md

 home: True
 ---

 **David Březina** is a Czech type designer, writer, lecturer, and managing director of the [Rosetta Type Foundry](http://rosettatype.com).
-He has designed typefaces [Skolar](http://rosettatype.com/Skolar), [Skolar Sans](http://rosettatype.com/SkolarSans) (with Sláva Jevčinová), [Yrsa & Rasa](http://github.rosettatype.com/yrsa-rasa/) (with Anna Giedryś) and worked on various projects for Adobe, Google, LG, and Microsoft.
-Besides Latin, he has designed typefaces for Cyrillic, Greek, Gujarati, and Devanagari.
+He has designed typefaces [Skolar](http://rosettatype.com/Skolar), [Skolar Sans](http://rosettatype.com/SkolarSans) (with Sláva Jevčinová), [Yrsa & Rasa](http://github.rosettatype.com/yrsa-rasa/) (with Anna Giedryś) and worked on various custom projects for Adobe, Google, LG, and Microsoft.
+Specialising in multilingual type design, he designed typefaces for Cyrillic, Greek, Gujarati, and Devanagari.

-David is currently pursuing PhD studies at the Department of Typography & Graphic Communication at the University of Reading (UK) studying coherence and character similarity in typefaces for continuous texts for Latin, Cyrillic, and Devanagari.
+David is currently pursuing PhD studies at the Department of Typography & Graphic Communication at the University of Reading (UK) focusing on coherence and character similarity in typefaces for continuous texts for Latin, Cyrillic, and Devanagari.

 ## Articles